ErpMicroServices/people_and_organizations-database/README.md

 1. **Party.png**: Represents the core party entities and their relationships.
    ![Party Diagram](ERD/Party.png)

+   This diagram shows how parties are structured and how they relate to each other.
+Parties can be people or organizations, and they can play various roles in relationships with other parties.

 2. **PartyRole.png**: Shows the roles that parties can play.
    ![Party Role Diagram](ERD/PartyRole.png)

+   This diagram illustrates the different roles that parties can assume in various contexts, such as customer, supplier, employee, etc.

 3. **PartyRelationship.png**: Illustrates the relationships between parties.
    ![Party Relationship Diagram](ERD/PartyRelationship.png)

+   This diagram shows how parties can be related to each other through different types of relationships, such as employment, partnership, or customer-supplier relationships.

 4. **PartyContactMechanism.png**: Depicts how parties are associated with contact mechanisms.
    ![Party Contact Mechanism Diagram](ERD/PartyContactMechanism.png)

+   This diagram illustrates how contact information is stored and associated with parties, including the purpose of each contact mechanism.

 5. **ContactMechanism.png**: Shows the structure of contact mechanisms.
    ![Contact Mechanism Diagram](ERD/ContactMechanism.png)

+   This diagram details the different types of contact mechanisms and how they are structured, including their relationships with geographic boundaries.

 6. **PostalAddressInformation.png**: Provides details about postal addresses.
    ![Postal Address Information Diagram](ERD/PostalAddressInformation.png)

+   This diagram shows how postal addresses are structured and related to geographic boundaries, allowing for detailed address information.

 7. **CommunicationEvent.png**: Represents communication events between parties.
    ![Communication Event Diagram](ERD/CommunicationEvent.png)

+   This diagram shows how communications between parties are recorded, including the purpose, status, and type of communication.

 8. **CommunicationEventFollowUp.png**: Shows follow-up actions related to communication events.
    ![Communication Event Follow Up Diagram](ERD/CommunicationEventFollowUp.png)

+   This diagram illustrates how follow-up actions related to communication events are tracked, including cases and work efforts.

 9. **Facility.png**: Depicts facilities and their relationships to parties.
    ![Facility Diagram](ERD/Facility.png)

+   This diagram depicts physical locations and how they relate to parties and contact mechanisms, including facility roles and types.

 10. **SpecificPartyRelationships.png**: Illustrates specific types of relationships between parties.
     ![Specific Party Relationships Diagram](ERD/SpecificPartyRelationships.png)

+    This diagram provides a more detailed view of specific types of relationships between parties, showing how party roles are involved in these relationships.

 11. **Entities.png**: Contains definitions for all entities used in the other diagrams.
     ![Entities Diagram](ERD/Entities.png)

-### Diagram Explanations

-- **Party Diagrams**: These diagrams (Party.png, PartyRole.png, PartyRelationship.png) show how parties are structured and how they relate to each other.
-Parties can be people or organizations, and they can play various roles in relationships with other parties.

-- **Contact Mechanism Diagrams**: These diagrams (PartyContactMechanism.png, ContactMechanism.png, PostalAddressInformation.png) illustrate how contact information is stored and associated with parties.
-Contact mechanisms can include email addresses, phone numbers, postal addresses, and more.

-- **Communication Event Diagrams**: These diagrams (CommunicationEvent.png, CommunicationEventFollowUp.png) show how communications between parties are recorded, including the purpose, status, and type of communication, as well as any follow-up actions.

-- **Facility Diagrams**: The Facility.png diagram depicts physical locations and how they relate to parties and contact mechanisms.

-- **Entity Definitions**: The Entities.png file contains definitions for all entities used in the other diagrams, providing a central reference for entity structures.
+    This diagram provides a central reference for all entity structures used in the database, showing their attributes and relationships.

 ## Usage